CDRH/orphan_train/README.md

 To run with updated data, replace the Orphan_Train_Data.csv file with the updated data (using the same name of Orphan_Train_Data.csv) and rerun one of the commands above.

-The following were steps taken to clean data already:
+The following were steps taken to clean data in addition:

 1. Removed space from the end of column header "Adopted Name Last "